bagonaut/mongogo/README.md

 * `mongoShell.verbose`: --verbose parameter for mongo shell (optional)
 * `mongoShell.quiet`: --quiet parameter for mongo shell (optional)

-# If people are comfortable with addind login information that would be logged to a temp file in user space, I can do that.
+# If people are comfortable with adding login information that would be logged to a temp file in user space, I can do that.
 Drop a comment on my github.

 ## Known Issues